On the Hardness of Finding Temporally Connected Subgraphs of Any Size: Hardness on Happy Directed Temporal Graphs

-Implication~\ref{imp maximality} for this setting follows by the fact that in the family of constructed instances by these reductions, $\alpha$ is part of every closed tcc of size at least~$2$.
+\subparagraph{The implications of this reduction.} We now discuss how the stated implications follow from this reduction.
+Implication~\ref{imp maximality} for this setting follows because in the family of constructed instances by these reductions, $\alpha$ is part of every closed tcc of size at least~$2$.
 Hence, it is \textsf{coNP}-hard to decide whether the set~$\{\alpha\}$ is an inclusion-maximal closed tcc.
+Next, Implication~\ref{imp ETH} for this setting follows because in the reduction, the number of vertices~$n$ in~$\mg$ is~$\Oh(|V|)$.
+An algorithm that solves~\NCTCC on happy directed temporal graphs in $2^{o(n)}$~time would imply an algorithm for~MCC that runs in~$2^{o(|V|)}$~time, which is impossible if the ETH is true~\cite{IPZ01}.

-Next, Implication~\ref{imp ETH} for this setting follows due to the fact that in the reduction, the number of vertices~$n$ in~$\mg$ is~$\Oh(|V|)$.
-An algorithm to solve~\NCTCC on happy directed temporal graphs that runs in $2^{o(n)}$~time would imply an algorithm for~MCC that runs in~$2^{o(|V|)}$~time.
-The latter, however, is not possible if the ETH is true~\cite{IPZ01}.
+Further, Implication~\ref{imp Counting} follows by assuming that the initial instance of~MCC contains at least $2^{\Theta(|V|)}$ multicolored cliques in case of a yes-instance.
+That can be ensured by adding to an instance of MCC $\frac{|V|}{2}$~additional color classes of size~$2$, for which each newly added vertex is adjacent to all other vertices of the graph besides the other vertex of its color class, and by increasing~$k$ by~$\frac{|V|}{2}$.
+These new color classes contain $2^{\frac{|V|}{2}}$~maximal cliques and each such clique can be extended to a multicolored clique for the whole instance, if the initial instance contained at least one multicolored clique.
+Consequently, there is some fixed~$c>0$ such that it is \NP-hard to approximate the number of (maximal) \TC subgraphs within a factor of~$2^{c\cdot n}$, as a no-instance only contains~$\Oh(n^2)$ \TC subgraphs.

 Finally, Implication~\ref{imp approx} for this setting can be obtained by slightly extending the reduction.
-For each fixed~$0<\epsilon<1$, we can add vertices~$q$ to the connector gadget with arc~$(\omega,q)$ with label~$10$ and arc~$(q,\alpha)$ with label~$2$, until the size of the connector gadget is at least~$(1-\epsilon)|V^*|$ where~$V^*$ is the vertex set of the current graph.
+For any fixed~$0<\epsilon<1$, we can add vertices~$q$ to the connector gadget with arc~$(\omega,q)$ with label~$10$ and arc~$(q,\alpha)$ with label~$2$, until the size of the connector gadget is at least~$(1-\epsilon)|V^*|$ where~$V^*$ is the vertex set of the current graph.
 The resulting temporal graph then has a nontrivial closed tcc if and only if the original graph had one.
 As we showed, the connector gadget is part of every maximal nontrivial closed tcc, just due to the arcs incident with~$\alpha$ and~$\omega$.
 Hence, the resulting temporal graph has a \TC subgraph of size at least~$(1-\epsilon)n$ if and only if it has a nontrivial \TC subgraph.
-This implies that it is \NP-hard to distinguish between largest \TC subgraph size at most~$1$ and largest \TC subgraph size at least~$(1-\epsilon)n$.
+This implies that it is \NP-hard to decide whether the largest \TC subgraph has size (i) at most~$1$ or (ii)~at least~$(1-\epsilon)n$.